openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/requestbodies/RefUserArray.md

 public class RefUserArray extends [UserArray](../../components/requestbodies/UserArray.md)

-A class that contains necessary nested request body classes, extended from the $ref class
+A class (extended from the $ref class) that contains necessary nested request body classes
 - a class that extends RequestBodySerializer and is used to serialize input SealedRequestBody instances

 ## Nested Class Summary